Skip to main content

 The Professional Placement module is a core module for those students following a masters programme that incorporates an extended professional placement.
 It provides students with the opportunity to apply their knowledge and skills in an appropriate working environment, and develops and enhances key employability and subject specific skills in their chosen discipline.
 Students may wish to use the placement experience as a platform for the major project or future career.

 It is the responsibility of individual students to find and secure a suitable placement opportunity; this should not normally involve more than two placements which must be completed over a minimum period of 10 months and within a maximum of 12 months.
 The placement must be approved by the Course Leader, prior to commencement to ensure its suitability.
 Students seeking placements will have access to the standard placement preparation activities offered by Student Engagement and Enhancement (SEE) group.

 Read more about the postgraduate work placement scheme.

 The information above reflects the currently intended course structure and module details.
 Updates may be made on an annual basis and revised details will be published through Programme Specifications ahead of each academic year.
 The regulations governing this course are available on our website.
 If we have insufficient numbers of students interested in an optional module, this may not be offered.

 Many postgraduate courses at Kingston University allow students to take the option of a 12-month work placement as part of their course.
 The responsibility for finding the work placement is with the student; we cannot guarantee the placement, just the opportunity to undertake it.
+You may find securing a professional placement difficult as they are highly competitive and challenging, but they are also incredibly rewarding.
+So it is very important to prepare and apply yourself if this is the route you wish to take.
+Employers look for great written and oral communication skills; and an excellent CV/portfolio.
 As the work placement is an assessed part of the course, it is covered by a student's Student Route visa.